Disclaimer: This review and taste panel was done completely independently with no sponsorship from any brand of protein bar.

 Here are the contenders:

 LaraBar Fruit and Nut Energy Bar (by Small Planet Foods Inc.).
 I’ve had quite a number of different Larabars over the years, and unfortunately the particular flavor we used during the taste panel wasn’t one of better ones.
 The ingredient list is unbelievably short, and overall the panel thought that the bar definitely tastes like peanuts and dates (if you’re into that sort of thing), but not the best texture (and a little oily!).
-I’d definitely recommend giving Larabars a change, but you might have to try a few to find the flavour you like best.
+I’d definitely recommend giving Larabars a chance, but you might have to try a few to find the flavour you like best.

 Clif Energy Bar (by Clif Bar& Company).
 This bar scored quite high by my taste panel.
 Everyone really liked the real peanut butter flavour and the texture of the bar.
 It has a nice creamy peanut butter filling and definitely feels like a treat compared to some of the other bars.
 The chocolate flavour in the outer part of the bar wasn’t as chocolaty as we would have liked, but overall the bar was enjoyable.

 Kashi Joy Energy Nut Bar (by Kashi Company).
 This bar was a bit more hit and miss with the taste panel depending on personal food preferences!
-Overall it was very nutty and had a nice grainy texture with lots of little chunks of nuts (WARNING: contains raisins for anyone who hates raisins out there).
-The flavour according to the package of this bar was Espresso.
+Overall, it was very nutty and had a nice grainy texture with lots of little chunks of nuts (WARNING: contains raisins for anyone who hates raisins out there).
+The flavour according to the package of this bar was, Espresso.
 We couldn’t really discern any strong coffee flavour, but I did find it a bit bitter.
 It might have also had some spices like cinnamon and nutmeg perhaps.
 One person commented it was kind of like trail mix made into a bar.
 Not bad, and one of the lower-priced bars as well.

 Bounce Peanut Protein Energy Ball (by Bounce Foods).
 For a bar that has the 1st ingredients as peanut this taste NOTHING like peanuts.
 It was actually really surprising how bad it was.
 The texture was very chewy (almost marshmallow-like) and just bland.
 We all gave it a terrible score.

 GORP Bar (by GORP).
 This bar gets bonus points for being made locally right here in Manitoba!
 All of the taste panelists really enjoyed the texture.
-It’s soft and granola=bar like, but with some crispy bits in there to keep it interesting.
+It’s soft and granola-bar like, but with some crispy bits in there to keep it interesting.
 The flavour also scored well as the bar we tasted had a little cinnamon flavour to it so it was definitely more flavourful and enjoyable to eat compared to some of the others.
 The macronutrients are also very balanced and are made with whole grains for a nice 6 gram serving of fibre.
-Overall I definitely recommend GORP bars, and the best part is you’re supporting a local business with your purchase!
+Overall, I definitely recommend GORP bars, and the best part is you’re supporting a local business with your purchase!

 Go Macro Bar (by GoMacro Inc.).
 Go Macro is another company with a wide variety of flavours and products for every nutrition situation you may find yourself in.
 The bar I chose for this review was the peanut butter chocolate chip one (because overall I was trying to compare similar flavours and ingredients), but there are some other flavours (like the Cherry Berry bar) that I absolutely love.
 One of my taste testers really liked this one, and the flavour is definitely peanut-buttery with the little chocolate chip pieces (quite enjoyable!).
 A nice, simple bar that packs a lot of energy in- perfect for long hikes or days when you need an on-the-go, filling breakfast!

-The taste panelists chose the GORP Bar and the Cliff Bar as their top two choices based on taste.
-Everyone liked the texture of both bars equally and said they would purchase either one in the future.
-For my Dietitian Top Pick I’d really give it to all of the bars in this category.
+I’d really give it to all of the bars in this category.
 The all have similar nutrient profiles and really it’s just about which one you like the best!

 I do want to give the Go Marco bar an honourable mention as well though, because this company does make a number of different bars that are free of many common food allergens.
 Definitely worth taking a look at if you have dietary restrictions!